mrdoob/three.js/threejs/lessons/threejs-primitives.md

 is similar.

 So, choose whatever is appropriate for your situation.
-The less subdivisions you choose the more likely things will run smoothly.
-You'll have to decide for yourself what the correct tradeoff is.
+The less subdivisions you choose the more likely things will run smoothly and the less memory they'll take.
+You'll have to decide for yourself what the correct tradeoff is for your particular siutation.

 Next up let's go over [how three's scene graph works and how to use it](threejs-scenegraph.html).